codex-academy/codeX_Feb2015Intro/t6-test-changing-colours.md

 fp.testFailed();
 // `#testresult` should have the HTML class "failing" now
-// the `button` should have the text "Make green"
+// set the text in the block to 'Failed'

 fp.testPassed();
 // ``#testresult` should have the HTML class "passing" now
-// the `button` should have the text "Make red"
+// set the text in the block to 'Passed'
 ```

 Create these files: